catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 print LOG "This gets written to the LOG at once!\n";
 ```

-To standard messages to file, the standard filehandles can be re-opened.
+To redirect standard messaging to files, the standard filehandles can be re-opened.
 Perl will not close the standard ones until it makes sure that it can open the file.

 ```perl
  # Send errors to my private error log